RedHatQE/carbon/docs/users/faqs.rst

 being developed to use the Linchpin provisioner.
 Its being adopted as the standard provisioning tool and supports a lot more resource providers that can be enabled in carbon.
-If you have a pre-existing scenario that is not using a carbon native provisioner specific parameter.
+If you have a pre-existing scenario that is not using a carbon native provisioner specific parameter is also a good candidate to migrate over to using the Linchpin provisioner.

-If the pre-existing scenarios use carbon native provisioner specific parameter that Linchpin does not support you will need to continue to use those until Lincphin supports the parameter.
-Linchpin's python 3 support is still experimental, if you use python 3 you may or may not encounter issues.
-If you do, it might be best to continue to use the carbon native provisioners.
+If the pre-existing scenarios use carbon native provisioner specific parameters that Linchpin does not support you will need to continue to use those until Lincphin supports the parameter.
+Linchpin's python 3 support is still experimental and not fully supported so Linchpin will not be installed by carbon in python 3 environments.

 ... know if my current scenarios will work with the new Linchpin provisioner?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~